-If you are interested in finding out more, see the paper by Dr Barbara Neuhofer, Dr Dimitrios Buhalis and Dr Adele Ladkin bridges the gap and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, and what consequences this has on tourist experiences.
+If you are interested in finding out more, see the paper by FH-Prof. Barbara Neuhofer, Prof Dimitrios Buhalis and Dr Adele Ladkin bridges the gap between #enablers and #barriers and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, and what consequences this has on tourist experiences.

 This is how you can cite the study:

 Neuhofer, B., Buhalis, D. and Ladkin, A. (2015) Technology as a Catalyst of Change: Enablers and Barriers of the Tourist Experience and Their Consequences.
 In Tussyadiah, I. and Technology as a Catalyst of Change: Enablers and Barriers of the Tourist Experience and Their Consequences 2015, Lugano, Switzerland: Springer Verlag, pp. 789-802.